-- Use the map provided in TRI-MEweb to select the name of the receiving stream or waterbody.
-If not found, manually enter the name. - · Optional: Reach Code, which describes the specific location of the outfall.
-TRI-MEweb will automatically provide the Reach Code by using the map. - · Enter the total amount of Section 313 chemical released to each receiving stream or waterbody. - · Enter the basis of estimate code. - · Indicate percentage of total release quantity contributed by stormwater runoff (choose NA if not applicable). - · Select NA box for Section 5.3 if the facility does not discharge the Section 313 chemical to streams or water bodies.
+- Use the map provided in TRI-MEweb to select the receiving Stream or Water Body Name.
+Select as many unique receiving streams or water bodies as needed.
+If not found, manually enter the name. - TRI-MEweb will automatically provide the Reach Code (optional), that describes the specific outfall location. - · Enter the Total Quantity of the Section 313 chemical released to each receiving stream or water body. - Enter the numeric Basis of Estimate code. - Indicate Percentage from Stormwater of total quantity released (choose NA if not applicable). - · Indicate NA for Section 5.3 if the facility does not discharge the Section 313 chemical to streams or water bodies.